 One thing you hear a lot about when burning bridges and cutting people out of your life is, “but they’re family”.
 Being family makes no difference.
 If they’re toxic, you can cut them out of your life for good.
 You owe nothing to anyone.
 That includes all your family members, including your parents.
 Just because someone’s family, that doesn’t mean they have special permission to treat you like trash, to take liberties, and making you feel like you’re worthless.

-Don’t let the idea that blood is thicker than water keep you trapped with family that cause you nothing but harm.
+Don’t let the idea that blood is thicker than water keep you trapped with family that causes you nothing but harm.
 Family members will use this to get away with abusing you.
-You’re mental wellbeing is more important.
+Your mental wellbeing is more important.

 Healthy relationships with our families and friends are valuable because they allow for a flow of information, support, and resources, trusting that this will be reciprocated if needed (Del Real, 2019).
 If your relationships don’t function on this basic ideal, then maybe it’s time to consider if the relationships are worth it.